Courses – Cultural

 When the delegates arrive, the house lights up almost in celebration of the potential creativity the delegates are about to impart.
 The next morning learning starts in earnest and the grounds are filled with activity of artists setting up easels and coming to terms with the beauty of the grounds.
 The course moves a pace and those delegates who arrived stressed from life, depart creatively nourished and satisfied from their hard work.

 Residential course fees are £350 to include tuition, accommodation and food.
-In 2015 the programme includes;
+In 2015 the programme included;

 Abstracting the landscape